Distinguishing Executive Coaching from Consulting

 Executive Coaching IS NOT about giving advice or consulting.
 It is not about mentoring.
 It is not about “helping” others by providing solutions to problems.

-Executive Coaching helps create stronger and more productive people that are more valuable to an organization.
+Getting an Executive Coaching Certification and putting those skills into practice helps create stronger and more productive people that are more valuable to an organization.

 Executive Coaching does not “fix” people.
 It is rare that coaching can be deployed to “fix” those that deem to be in need of a quick change by their manager.